poleve540/CallMePol/_drafts/2023-12-09-Undertale2-Title2.md

 ![](../images/turdlenac2.png)

 You have to get lucky to get one of these.
-Th
+There are 8 alternate titles (and their respective menu theme):

+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc1MzMwNDMyLC0xNzY1OTEzOTI0LC0xNj
+eyJoaXN0b3J5IjpbNjkyOTk2NTgwLC0xNzY1OTEzOTI0LC0xNj
 E0NzE2NzRdfQ==
 -->